 Before you can generate scripts for use in your test, you need a virtual user (VU).
 You must create a new VU type before you can create your first script, but it is not always necessary to create a new VU before creating a new script.

 Add a new web VU type, which supports the record and replay of user interactions with web-based applications and servers using HTTP and HTTPS protocols.
 You can create a Web Java or C# Web VU, depending on your preference.

 To create a new VU:

-- In the Workspace tree, right-click Virtual Users and select New Virtual User from the drop-down menu.
+In the Workspace tree, right-click Virtual Users and select New Virtual User from the menu.
 The Create a Virtual User Type dialog box opens.

-- Select Web Java Virtual User or Web C# Virtual User (your preference) from the list and click Next.
+Select Web Java Virtual User or Web C# Virtual User (your preference) from the list and click Next.note

-- Provide a Name for the new VU.
-The Class name field populates automatically as you type.
+Provide a Name for the new VU.
+The Class name populates automatically as you type.

-- Click Finish.
-Your new VU will be created and available in the main window.
+Click Finish.
+Your new VU is created and made available in the main window.

 Creating a Project